pavelsolis/Replication-Folder/Codes/guide-codes.md

 ## Recommendations for Analysis Subfolder
 Start the codes generating *each* figure and table by calling the relevant analysis data file.
 In this way,
-- You do not need to run a large block of code (e.g. to clean original data files) each time you want to update a float.
+- You do not need to run a large block of code (e.g., to clean original data files) each time you want to update a float.
 - You can update a particular float independently from the others (by executing only the lines for that particular float).

 If possible, make a standalone script for all the figures and another for all the tables.
-- If you use different programming languages (e.g. R, Matlab, Stata) to generate them, do a standalone script for each language.
+- If you use different programming languages (e.g., R, Matlab, Stata) to generate them, do a standalone script for each language.